sgtpep/ebookmap/README.md

 ./render-map 'Upper West Side'
 ```

 You can also pass `osm_id` instead of a name: `./render-map -t 'Upper West Side' --osmid=-7218315`.
-You can also pass any additinal arguments (that `./render.py` of OcitySMaps supports).
+You can also pass any additinal arguments (that `./render.py` of ocitysmap supports).
 To see them all run: `./render-map -h`:

 ```
 Usage: render.py [options] [-b <lat1,long1 lat2,long2>|--osmid <osmid>]